OmarAlFarajat/omaralfarajat.github.io/projects/chrono-abyss.md

 * Battle through an infinite cycle of dungeons with a boss battle at the end of each.
 * Make use of your natural time-bending abilities with the movement-time mechanic.
 Your environment and enemies around you only move as you move!
 Certain actions such as reloading or slashing your sword will make time progress normally.
 * Defeating each dungeon boss unlocks the level up menu where you can improve your character.
-* Once you are strong enough, defeat the Time Creeper to open a portal to the final boss: Brorgamon!
+* The Time Creeper is a very strong special enemy that any time in the game when you stand still for a long time.
+Once you are strong enough, defeat him to open a portal to the final boss: Brorgamon!

 ## Controls
 <style type="text/css">